maanh96/gg-advanced-data-analytics/README.md

 <img src="./TikTok/TikTok.png" width="400">

-Developing a machine learning model for classifying claims made in videos submitted to the platform.
+Developing a classification model to predict whether videos presented claims or opinions to improve triaging process of videos for human review.